ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/attack-ruleset/web-attacks/wordpress-attacks.md

 # WordPress

 WordPress is an incredibly powerful website CMS that powers over 40% of websites on the Internet, so its no surprise that it's also one of the most common targets for attackers.
-WordPress, being more user orientated and it's ability to be expanded with plugins is especially susceptible to exploits and Zero Day attacks.
+WordPress, being more user-orientated and it's the ability to be expanded with plugins is especially susceptible to exploits and Zero-Day attacks.

 ## Monitor WordPress Activity

 UKFast's Threat Monitoring has the ability to track WordPress activity and detect common attacks.

 * Plugins activated, deactivated and upgraded
-* Successful Account logins
+* Successful account logins
 * Failed User Account Logins
 * User password reset
 * New User added